memorymapper/memorymap-toolkit/README.md

 It is built and maintained by the Bartlett Centre for Advanced Spatial Analysis and the School of Architecture, University College London.

-Sites using the Memory Map Toolkit include the Jewish East End Memory Map, ..., and ....

-## Bugs

-## Feature Requests

 ## Requirements